 Emotional Support Animal Laws

 We call them man’s best friend.
-Animals have been pillars for many of our emotional and psychological needs.
+Dogs, cats, and other animals are pillars for many of our emotional and psychological needs.
 Why?
-Animals have been around for centuries as humans’ most loyal and oftentimes closest companions.
-This is the reason we now rely on Emotional Support Animal(s), or ESAs.
-However, one of the challenges we are facing is misinformation on ESAs.
+These furry companions have been around for centuries as humankind’s most loyal and oftentimes closest companions.
+So it’s not surprising that many of us now rely on emotional support animals (ESAs) for our mental health needs.
+One of the challenges ESA owners face is misinformation about ESAs.
 Below is a summary of emotional support animal laws to better understand your rights.

 Difference Between an Emotional Support Animal and a Service Dog

 If you’re an individual with an emotional or psychological disability, emotional support animals can be an excellent companion.
 While emotional support animals are used as part of some treatment plans for mental health, they are not considered service animals under the Americans with Disabilities Act (ADA).
 As their name indicates, emotional support animals provide support for those suffering from mental or emotional distress.

 If you suffer from anxiety, depression, panic attacks, or other psychological and emotional conditions, the law protects your right to have an official emotional support animal.
 It is important to know that, unlike service animals, emotional support animals are not required to undergo specialized training.
 A must be trained to assist with the handler’s disability, but an emotional support animal does its job just by being present.
 ESAs are also often used in Animal Assisted Therapy sessions to assist with their owners’ psychiatric or intellectual disabilities.

 Emotional Support Animal Access To Public Places